A draft horse wearing a well-fitted leather horse collar for heavy work.

 A well-fitting collar is essential for your horse's comfort and performance, but a few common mistakes can lead to soreness, uneven pulling, and even injury.
 Getting it right isn't just about buying a quality piece of equipment; it's about understanding how to use it correctly.
 Let's walk through some of the most frequent errors horse owners make so you can keep your partner happy and safe in their harness.
 From sizing slip-ups to misunderstandings about materials, a little knowledge goes a long way in preventing problems before they start.

-Sizing Errors That Can Harm Your Horse
+Why the Wrong Size Collar Can Harm Your Horse

 A collar that’s too large will shift and twist, forcing your horse to pull an uneven load and causing painful rubbing.
 On the other hand, a collar that’s too small will pinch and restrict movement.
 Pay close attention to breastcollars, too.
 The center ring should sit squarely on the strong, meaty part of your horse's chest, never high up on their throat where it could interfere with breathing.
 A proper fit involves the entire system, so ensure the hames match the collar's shape and the traces are correctly aligned.
 Taking the time to get these details right is one of the most important things you can do for your driving horse.

-Misconceptions About Materials
+Common Myths About Collar Materials

 There's a lot of debate about whether a collar needs a pad.
 Some people believe a perfectly fitted collar doesn't need one, while others say using a collar without a pad is like wearing boots without socks.
 A pad can provide extra cushioning and help absorb sweat, but it can't fix a poor fit.
 Think of it as an accessory for comfort, not a solution for a sizing problem.
 Also, be mindful of the materials in your tack.
 For example, some synthetic materials like nylon can shrink when they get wet, which could alter the fit of your equipment unexpectedly.
 Always choose high-quality, reliable horse tack from brands you trust.